YanweiTong-Iris/PHP2550-Fall24/Project2/README.md

 ## Methods

-We applied logistic regression to model the binary smoking abstinence outcome, implementing three selection methods to identify predictive variables: bidirectional stepwise selection using AIC, elastic net regression with cross-validation, and best subset selection with Mallow’s Cp criterion.
+We applied logistic regression to model the binary smoking abstinence outcome and implemented three selection methods to identify moderating and predictive variables: bidirectional stepwise selection using AIC, elastic net regression with cross-validation, and best subset selection with Mallow’s Cp criterion.
 Interaction terms were carefully incorporated, especially for factors hypothesized to moderate behavioral activation effects on abstinence. *Objective 1* included a comprehensive range of baseline variables and interaction terms with BA, while *Objective 2* focused solely on baseline predictors without interactions to assess their independent predictive effects.
 Calibration and discrimination metrics were used to evaluate model performance.

 ## Results and conclusion